 - .1 Metal fencing is required around the entire construction site.
 Fencing to be a minimum of 1.8m in height.
 Fencing to be "Modu-Loc" or equivalent, and is to be approved by Owner's Representative before installation.
 The Contractor is to ensure fencing is secure at all times, so as to prevent intrusion into the construction site by any unauthorized persons.
 Panels to be pinned to the ground and bolted together.
+Plastic feet covers are required to be installed on the exterior of the fence.
 Contractor is responsible for maintaining the integrity of the fencing in a vertical position at all times.
 Fencing is to be reviewed by the Owner's Representative before the start of any construction activities and is to remain in place until Final Acceptance. - .1 Metal fencing is required around the entire construction site.
 Fencing to be a minimum of 2.5m in height.
 Fencing to be "Modu-Loc" or equivalent, and is to be approved by Owner's Representative before installation.
 The Contractor is to ensure fencing is secure at all times, so as to prevent intrusion into the construction site by any unauthorized persons.
 Panels to be pinned to the ground and bolted together.
+Plastic feet covers are required to be installed on the exterior of the fence.
 Contractor is responsible for maintaining the integrity of the fencing in a vertical position at all times.
 Fencing is to be reviewed by the Owner's Representative before the start of any construction activities and is to remain in place until Final Acceptance.